Cray-HPE/uas-mgr/doc/uas_overview.md

 The smaller configuration items control things like whether the UAI can talk to compute nodes over the high-speed network (needed for workload management), whether the UAI presents a public facing or private facing IP address for SSH, Kubernetes scheduling priority and others.

 All of the above can be customized on a given set of UAIs by defining a UAI class.
-UAI classes are templates used to create UAIs, and provide access to fine grained configuration and selection of image, volumes and resource specifcation.
+UAI classes are templates used to create UAIs, and provide access to fine grained configuration and selection of image, volumes and resource specification.
 While an end-user UAI can be created by simply specifying its UAI image and the user's public key, to make more precisely constructed UAIs a UAI class must be used.

 ## UAS Configuration to Support UAI Creation <a name="main-uasconfig"></a>